saishibu/saishibu/README.md

-I am @saishibu, researcher at Amrita Vishwa Vidyapeetham.
+I am Sai Shibu, researcher at Amrita Vishwa Vidyapeetham.
 I'm currently working on Blockchain, IoT and Machine Learning projects.
 Im also learning UI/UX design and development.
 You can reach me at saishibu38380@gmail.com.

 <!---
 - 👋 Hi, I’m @saishibu